Women and Asylum in the Current Context

 Watch the seminar proceedings

 The PECAN’s Conference, 2010 - This lively event took place at the University of Westminster on 29/30 April and the theme was Transgressing Power.
-For future events visit the PECANS website.

 The Human Rights Act: Conundrums and Contradictions- This one day workshop took place at the University of Westminster on 29th June 2010.
 Papers presented included Questioning the Human Rights Act, The rise of human rights culture.
 Some implications for politics, A villains’ charter?: Understanding newspapers’ framing of the Human Rights Act, Feminist method and the principle of proportionality, A fine romance?
 Performing and managing socio-economic rights in the UK and South Africa.